-The Drop-off Analysis highlighted the pages where visitors dropped-off, especially if a large volume of visitors dropped-off at the same page.
-This signaled to the client specific pages that needed to be prioritized and optimized, i.e. create engaging content.
+The Drop-off Analysis highlighted the pages where visitors dropped off, especially if a large volume of visitors dropped off at the same page.
+This signaled to the client-specific pages that needed to be prioritized and optimized, i.e. create engaging content.

-Pathing Analysis determines the sequence of pages a visitor frequents prior to a desired event.
+Pathing Analysis determines the sequence of pages a visitor frequents prior to the desired event.
 This analysis was performed by aggregating the paths taken before the desired event (conversion) by descending frequency of use.
 This highlighted specific features to the client that either encouraged the desired result or paths that would lead to dead-ends on the site – this is one of the key inputs to optimizing the site experience for your potential buyer.

 Path Probability Assessment divided website visitors into specific segments based on paths that they have taken previously.
 This helped the client see what the probability that a specific visitor segment would take a certain path.
 If that probability was low, then the client could start exploring ways they could increase that probability.

 Visitor Segmentation lets the client understand the behavior of specific visitor groups.
 Our team segmented visitors based on inputs from the previous phases.
 Then, we drew suggestions for the client based on observations about the segmented visitors.